Multimessenger Characterization of High-Energy Neutrino Emission from the Brightest Neutrino-Active Galactic Nuclei: Properties of Neutrino-Active Galaxy Candidates

 In the case of NGC 1068, it has been shown that the source must be opaque to 0.1 -- 10 GeV photons to avoid violating \textit{Fermi} data.
 Requiring 0.3 GeV photons to be attenuated by X-rays from the corona constrains the emission radius to $R/R_S\lesssim 15-30$ \citep{Murase:2022dog,Das:2024vug}.

 In this analysis, we will employ the sub-GeV \gray from {\em Fermi} alongside the neutrino flux reported from NGC 1068 and prominent candidate sources NGC 4151, CGCG 420-15, and the Circinus Galaxy, concentrating on four parameters: $L_X$, the CR to thermal pressure ratio $P_{\rm CR}/P_{\rm tr}$, source emission radius $R$ and $\eta_{\rm tur}^{-1}$.
 The luminosity $L_X$ normalizes the injection spectrum.
 The cosmic ray pressure $P_{\rm CR} = \int d\varepsilon_p (dn_p/d\varepsilon_p) \varepsilon_p/3$ is proportional to $f_{\rm inj}L_X$, such that we can treat the pressure ratio as our second free parameter instead of $f_{\rm inj}$.
-We also require $P_{\rm CR}\leq 0.5 P_{\rm th}$ because of the virial argument to maintain the energy budget of the corona~\citep{Murase:2020lnu}.
+We also require $P_{\rm CR}\leq 0.5 P_{\rm th}$ because of the virial argument to maintain the stability of the accretion system~\citep{Murase:2020lnu}.